* Euro zone 30-year bonds outperform, yields lower 3-4 bps

 The gap between German 10-year and 30-year borrowing costs went as low as 75 basis points, its tightest since August 24, according to Tradeweb prices.

-The yield curve spreads have also been pushed tighter by increased buying by insurance companies, who typically buy long-dated assets to match their liabilities, and often do their buying towards the end of the year, said van Vliet.
+These spreads have also been pushed tighter by increased buying by insurance companies, who typically buy long-dated assets to match their liabilities, and often do their buying towards the end of the year, said van Vliet.

 Many investors switch between the debt of the world's developed economies, so the yields of Japanese, European and U.S. debt tend to move in sympathy with each other.